usnistgov/fireflow/pyreflow/docs/source/reader.rst

 *Parse Mode:*

 This refers to the method used to parse *TEXT*.
-"Raw" mode treats *TEXT* as a flat list of keywords and does not further processing.
+"Flat" mode treats *TEXT* as a flat list of keywords and does not further processing.
 "Standard" mode attempts to collect this flat list into a well-defined data structure which in `pyreflow` is a version-specific python class (see :ref:`coretext` and :ref:`coredataset`).

-"Standard" mode requires that *TEXT* first be parsed in "raw" mode, which implies the former is more lenient with regard to deviations from the FCS standard.
+"Standard" mode requires that *TEXT* first be parsed in "flat" mode, which implies the latter is more lenient with regard to deviations from the FCS standard.

 *Includes Data:*

 If "yes", the function will include *DATA*, *ANALYSIS*, and *OTHER* segments in the returned object.
 Otherwise it will just include the *TEXT* segment.

 *Dataset Number:*